 Here’s how to practice good dog dental care that will extend your dog’s life:

 How to brush your dog’s teeth

 If your dog can brush his own teeth, you can stop reading this article and start posting the video to YouTube.
 For the rest of us, we have to use a canine toothbrush and a little strategy.
-The best brush to use is double-headed with the brushes at a 45 degree angle to clean below the gumline, like those offered by Petosan.
+The best brush to use is double-headed with the brushes at a 45 degree angle to clean below the gumline, like those offered by companies like Petosan.

 Your dog might not go for the tooth brushing at first, but hopefully, you can make it a reasonably pleasant experience for both of you.
 Try and choose a time when your dog has had a decent amount of exercise, so he’s more inclined to sit still for the procedure.
 Don’t overdo it the first few times.
 Start slowly and quit if your dog gets agitated, even if you don’t brush the whole mouth.
 You can increase the time every day as he gets used to it.
 Also, make sure to speak soothingly and pleasantly during the brushing and reward your dog with a treat afterwards.
 Before too long, your dog should start looking forward to the event.